Weyl Spreading Sequence Optimizing CDMA: Simulation Results

-where $U$ is the trial numbers, $u$ is the $u$-th trial number and $\mbox{BER}_{k,u}$ is the Bit Error Rate of the user $k$ at the $u$-th trial.
-In each trial, we choose randomly the parameter the delay $\tau_k$, the symbol $b_k$ and the phase $\phi_k$ and the initial elements of sequence $\sigma_k$.
+where $U$ is the trial numbers, $u$ is the $u$-th trial number and $\mbox{BER}_{k,u}$ is the BER of the user $k$ at the $u$-th trial.
 This section consists of three subsections.
-In the first subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:sarwate_seq}) and (\ref{eq:optimal_seq}) with other sequences, the Gold codes \cite{gold}, the optimal Chebyshev spreading sequences \cite{ergotic} and the FZC sequence families \cite{FZC_fam}.
-In particular, we choose the triple $\{p,q,r\} = \{1.0,1.0,1.275\}$ as the parameters of the FZC sequence families.
+In the first subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:optimal_seq}) and (\ref{eq:sarwate_seq}) with other sequences, the Gold codes \cite{gold}, the optimal Chebyshev spreading sequences \cite{ergotic} and the Oppermann sequences \cite{FZC_fam}.
+In particular, we choose the triple $\{p,q,r\} = \{1.0,1.0,1.275\}$ as the parameters of the Oppermann sequences.
 This triple is shown in \cite{FZC_fam} as the optimal parameters when $N=31$ with $N$ being the length.
-In the second subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:sarwate_seq}) and (\ref{eq:optimal_seq}) with one obtained by Eq. (\ref{eq:vander_seq}).
+In the second subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:optimal_seq}) and (\ref{eq:sarwate_seq}) with one obtained by Eq. (\ref{eq:vander_seq}).
 We compare the random assigning approach with the systematic approach.
-In the final subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:sarwate_seq}) and (\ref{eq:optimal_seq}) with the SP sequences \cite{song_park}.
+In the final subsection, we compare the spreading sequences obtained by Eq. (\ref{eq:optimal_seq}) and (\ref{eq:sarwate_seq}) with the SP sequences \cite{song_park}.